-For those that think they know how to revel in autumn, think again.
+For those who think they know how to revel in autumn, think again.
 Discover why the Merano Grape Festival is the must-attend harvest celebration of the Alps.

 From the blazing foliage setting the mountainsides afire to the blissful fragrance of pluck-ready fruit perfuming the trails, the hand of autumn beautifies South Tyrol’s scenery more than any other season.

 But do you know what we love even more than the pronounced natural beauty?
-How autumn enlivens the festive spirit of South Tyroleans.
+It’s the people.
+More than any other season, autumn enlivens the festive spirit of South Tyroleans.
+It seems to rise with every fallen leaf.
+The crisp fall air magically manifests a celebratory frenzy that’s as infectious as it is invigorating.

-Whether feasting your heart out in a timbered Buschenschank during Törggelen, relishing the best-smoked ham in the world beneath the thundering drama of the Dolomites or indulging in a bounty of other harvest festivals, a visit in fall leaves you with one impression above all: the people of South Tyrol know how to throw a party.
+Whether feasting your heart out in a timbered Buschenschank during Törggelen, relishing the best-smoked ham in the world beneath the thundering drama of the Dolomites or indulging in a bounty of other harvest festivals such as Almabtrieb, a visit in fall leaves you with one impression above all: the people of South Tyrol know how to throw a party.

-This jovial nature was never more apparent to us than this past October when we attended the annual Merano Grape Festival (also known as Traubenfest Meran and Festa dell’Uva Merano).
+This jovial nature was never more apparent to us than when we attended the annual Merano Grape Festival (also known as Traubenfest Meran and Festa dell’Uva Merano).
 In this post, we show you why experiencing the revelry of South Tyrol’s grandest fest is a must.

 History of the Merano Grape Festival